ArtikDev63/AMP-Server-Control-Panel/README.md

-# Instalation Guide For Linux - AMP Server Control Panel
+# Instalation Guide For Linux - AMP Games Server Control Panel

 This guide will document the entire configuration process, installation of dependencies and preparation on the Linux server side for the operation required for a Control Panel for servers